-Companies can no longer settle for incremental improvement in today’s rapidly evolving and increasingly global economy.
+Companies can no longer settle for incremental improvement in today’s rapidly evolving and increasingly global economy—organizational transformation is necessary.
 McKinsey Quarterly, in their June 2011 issue offered the suggestion that in order to sustain high performance, organizations today must build the capacity to learn and keep changing over time and suggested that organizational health was perhaps the ultimate competitive advantage for today's economy.

-The 4 Steps Every CEO Should Take to Transform an Organization
+The 4 Steps Every CEO Should Take in Transforming an Organization

 Step One – Craft your Internal Message

 Just as great care is invested in crafting the messages and value propositions to your customers and potential customers, you need to spend equal care to craft a different but complementary set of messages internally to your employees.
 Too often this important step is short changed and even overlooked.
 It’s more than just a single meeting or an internal slogan and banner.
 Working with the CMO, the CEO should ensure this internal message contains three components: